Search

 For information on which stallions are in the Kinship Tables, see the section “What are Kinship Tables” above.

-Contact details for stallion owners are in the “Alphabetical list of UK stallions issued with a service book in 2024” document available to download here or on request from the office info@shire-horse.org.uk
+Contact details for stallion owners are in the “Alphabetical list of UK stallions issued with a service book” document available to download here or on request from the office info@shire-horse.org.uk

 Financial Support